Getting a Manicure or Pedicure for Men – Grooming Tips

 Think you’re too tough, masculine, or old school to get a men’s manicure or a men’s pedicure?

 Too bad for you.
 You don’t know what you’re missing.
-There’s a good reason top athletes like LeBron James are fans of getting a regular pedicure and manicure.
+There’s a good reason top athletes like LeBron James are fans of nail care for men.
 And the growth of popularity in all kinds of personal care services for men is clear evidence that guys like this stuff.
 The market is expected to grow to $81 billion by 2025.

 This isn’t just for the rich and famous.
 If you work on your feet all day long or rely on your hands to earn a living, you really should appreciate them more.
 After all, they’re your money makers - and they deserve a little maintenance and TLC.